Preparing Your Images

 This can help if your content is niche or you want to target influencers in your industry who might be interested in sharing it with their followers.

-To add a hashtag, simply type the pound or hashtag symbol (#) followed by the name of the topic or phrase you want to include.
-Make sure that each word has no gaps and that all the letters are lowercase (no capitals).
+To add a hashtag, type the pound or hashtag symbol (#) followed by the name of the topic or phrase you want to include.
+Ensure that each word has no gaps and that all the letters are lowercase (no capitals).

 For example, if you wanted to tag a post about coffee, you would write #coffee.
 Don’t add too many — aim for between three and seven hashtags per post so it looks natural and isn’t overwhelming.

-While technology has opened up new ways of connecting with different audiences, keep in mind that quality content is still more important than quantity; focus on creating engaging posts that offer real value instead of only stuffing everyone with hashtags.
+While technology has opened up new ways of connecting with different audiences, remember that quality content is still more important than quantity; focus on creating engaging posts that offer real value instead of only stuffing everyone with hashtags.

 Choose the audience you want to share your image with

-The audience settings do not just apply to posts – they also apply whenever something is tagged with you in it.
+The audience settings do not just apply to posts – they also apply whenever something is tagged with you.

 If you’re tagged in a post by someone else and want an even more restrictive audience setting than what was originally set for that image, visit that item edit settings and use the audience selector pull-down menu located at the bottom of the screen (accessible from both mobile devices and computers).

 Knowing how to manage who can see what images can help ensure privacy when posting online images on Instagram.
-It is important for both personal safety reasons as well as for maintaining a professional online presence if necessary.
+It is important to maintain a professional online presence if necessary for personal safety reasons.

 Post your image

 Posting a full-size picture on Instagram doesn’t have to be complicated.
-With this simple guide, you’ll know exactly how to do it, quickly and easily.
+With this simple guide, you’ll know how to do it quickly and easily.

 First, insert the image into a post by clicking “Image” or the “+ Photo or Video” button at the bottom of the page.